-Target’s always had a smattering of Disney items available, but the launch that dropped a couple week ago is big – just check out all this loot:
+Target’s always had a smattering of Disney items available, but the launch that dropped a couple week ago is big – just check out all that loot above!

 Mugs!
 Cosmetic bags!
 Makeup!
 Skincare!
 Hand creams and bubble bath and, yeah, some t-shirts and stuff too, but the latter is pretty average, if you ask me.
 Standard Mickey Mouse prints.

 I was immediately drawn to the skincare and makeup, with this romantic notion: how adorably apropos would it be to come back to your WDW resort hotel after a long day in the parks, slap on a Mickey sheet mask, and chill?

 With that happy vision dancing before me, I snapped up one of each of the offered masks at $3 a pop (which is to say I purchased these myself for review).
 Should you do the same?
 LET’S FIND OUT.